bitsofcotton/p2/README.md

 (i) The stream isn't created by pure functions they depends on touching references.

-(ii) The stream is complex enough but they can calculated by toeplitz matrices' eigen vector matrix to convert into known stream.
+(ii) The stream is complex enough but they can be calculated by toeplitz matrices' eigen vector matrix to convert into known stream.

-(iii) The stream is complex enough but they can calculated by breaking low of the excluded middle to get in/output of them.
+(iii) The stream is complex enough but they can be calculated by breaking low of the excluded middle to get in/output of them.
 However, our test says this can concludes our calculation base on the bricks can be transferred to make it discontinuous ones.

 # Leave
 We leave this repository.
 However, some of the improvements or fix on each file, we can reopen here.